KonnexionsGmbH/docker_images_pub/docker_images/db_seeder/README.md

-# DBSeeder Development and Operational Image
+# DBSeeder: Development and Operational Image

 This image supports the use of a Docker container for the development and operation of DBSeeder in an Ubuntu environment.